Your Best Audition Songs for Musical Theatre

 1. You love it.
 You'll be singing it a lot, so choose something that speaks to you.
 Something that really fires you up.

 2. You present it well.
 This is crucial.
 To have a good singing audition, you must present your best work.
-I'll discuss how to do this a little later.
+We'll discuss how to do this a little later.

 What Should You Sing?

-I'll give you the same advice I preach over on my free monologues page: Sing what you love.
+We'll give you the same advice we preach over on our free monologues page: Sing what you love.
 You'll go to see a musical, or be in a talent show, or attend a class and you'll hear a song.
 And you'll say, "I have to sing that.
 I love it."

-At least that's the way it happens for me.
+At least that's the way it happens for most actors.

 Another good way to get song ideas is to ask your friends who are in the business.
 Maybe they just heard this one beautiful ballad and thought of you.